Doris O'Donnell's Cleveland

 Reporter O'Donnell in the Cleveland News city room, 1946.
 Photo by Bill Nehez

-(click links below to stream, or right click>Save Target As... to download for later viewing)
+Right click>Save Target As... to download for later viewing

 Sam Sheppard always blamed it on everybody else